RHu-main/CStrCRL/README.md

 # CStrCRL
 Public code for CStrCRL.

-We are preparing for releasing code and relevant files.
+We are preparing to release the code and relevant files.
+If you have any questions about the code, please send me a mail, I will response ASAP.